MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

     When you make these registry edits, use the following instructions:

-    -   Replace *ConnectorFQDN* with the name that you defined in DNS for the connector.
+    -   Replace *Connector FQDN* with the name that you defined in DNS for the connector.
 For example, **rmsconnector.contoso.com**.

     -   Use the HTTP or HTTPS prefix for the connector URL, depending on whether you have configured the connector to use HTTP or HTTPS to communicate with your on-premises servers.